austenrainer/stoic/docs/mise/overview.md

 Other memoirs were considered, including: Mohamedou Ould Slahi's _Guantánamo Diary_, Jackie Kohnstamm's _The Memory Keeper_, Colin Grant's _Homecoming_, Polly Curtis' _Behind Closed Doors_, Suad Aldarra's _I Don't Want To Talk About Home_, and Clyde W. Ford's _Think Black_.
 All of these raise important questions about society (criterion #2 above) however none provide the extent of documentary evidence (criterion #1) comparable to Sissay's memoir.

+## Projects within the wider programme

+Five student-oriented projects have been successfully undertaken to date, or are being undertaken:
+* An undergraduate final-year project that used the memoir to explore the design of a micro-services architecture to maintain information about foster children.
+This project assumed that the different institutions involve in the memoir (e.g., each school, each foster home) maintained their own information on children.
+The project looked at how these different institutions might create a way of sharing information between the institutions.
+* An undergraduate final-year project that used the memoir to explore the design of a standalone software system in which children in care can raise concerns and requests about the behaviour of staff in a foster home.
+* A taught postgraduate final-year project used the memoir to create an extensive set of user stories for two users, a foster child and a social worker, and then built a software system to satisfy those user stories.
+* An MEng final-year research and development project that used the memoir to explore the limits of existing research on Personas, proposed a new method for constructing Personas and then developed a prototype software system to guide the interactive development of those Personas.
+* A taught final-year module, with 150+ students working in teams, that used the memoir as an input into team-based software innovation.
+Each team identified a challenging 'problem' in the memoir, brainstormed ways to address that 'problem' and then prototyped a software solution for one of those ways.